 While many people entertain the idea of opening a restaurant, few manage to actually make the leap.
-Opening a restaurant is a big venture, and it’s certainly not for everyone.
-With long hours and many tasks to juggle -- designing a new menu, choosing a location, hiring the right chef -- it can be overwhelming, to say the least.
+It’s a big venture, and with the demanding long hours and serious multitasking involved — including the design of a new menu, selecting a location, and hiring a whole team — the prospect can be overwhelming, to say the least.

 Read this next